Coping with cold weather

 Keeping your body warm

-Hot drinks and hot food are really useful to keep you warm.
+Hot food or drink may help you to keep warm.
 Eating regularly also helps keep your energy levels up during the winter.

-There’s no easier or cheaper way to generate body heat than keeping active.
-Try walking round the room at every TV advert break, simple chair exercises or exercises learned at pulmonary rehabilitation classes.
-Avoid sitting still for more than an hour or so at a time.
+Keeping active can be a effective way to increase your body heat.
+Try walking around the room at every TV advert break, simple chair exercises or exercises learned at pulmonary rehabilitation classes.

-When it’s cold, layers of clothing trap warm air better than one bulky layer.
-Thermal underwear can be very useful, along with woollen tights and socks.
-Have a blanket or shawl to hand as well.
+When it’s cold, several layers of clothing may trap warm air better than one thick layer.

 Going out

-If you have to go out when it’s bitterly cold or breezy, planning ahead can help you stay warm:
+If you go outside in cold weather, planning ahead can help you stay warm:

 1. Check the latest weather reports in bad weather.
 Ensure you have extra warm clothes and a thermos flask with a hot drink.